🔄

 2.1 High molecular weight & local action

-Due to its size and supramolecular associations , humic acid diffuses poorly across membranes.
-Its role is mainly local : interactions in the intestinal lumen and at the level of the epithelial barrier .
+Due to its size and supramolecular associations, humic acid poorly diffuses through membranes.
+Its role is primarily local: interactions in the intestinal lumen and at the epithelial barrier.

 2.2 pH-dependent solubility

-Insoluble at acid pH (stomach) but soluble in neutral/basic (small intestine): this gradient conditions surface interactions (complex formation, adsorption).
+Insoluble at acidic pH (stomach) but soluble in neutral/basic conditions (small intestine): this gradient dictates surface interactions (complex formation, adsorption).

-Carboxyl / phenolic groups bind various cations (Pb, Cd, Cu, Fe, etc.) and interact with toxins (e.g. aflatoxin B1 ).
-This results in stable complexes and surface adsorption that can reduce the bioavailability of these substances.
+Carboxyl/phenolic groups bind various cations (Pb, Cd, Cu, Fe, etc.) and interact with toxins (e.g., aflatoxin B1).
+This results in stable complexes and surface adsorption capable of reducing the bioavailability of these substances.
+To be distinguished from nanomaterials: for nanoparticles, the literature primarily describes surface interactions (adsorption/coating/agglomeration), rather than strict chelation.

 2.4 Buffer capacity & colloids